C3driK/Bash_scripts-basic/0x00-shell_basics/README.md

 The 3-listfiles script displays the contents of the current directory in a long format.
 The listmore script show more files including hidden files.
 The listfilesdigitonly script displays contents of a directory numerically.
+This script creates a directory within another directory expressly.